Mana Mihashi: Inter Milan

+Retirement

+Mihashi announced her retirement from professional football to move into coaching at the end of the 2022–2023 season.

 International career

 Mihashi was part of the Japan national under-23 football team between 2014 and 2017.
 During her time with the team, she took part in the Gwangju Universiade, scoring a goal against Mexico, and obtaining the bronze medal.